Adil Khan rates - goal line clearance or equaliser against Bangladesh? | Goal.com

 "It is very difficult to be in a bubble.
 We are here, after seven months.
 We are not allowed to use the training pitch (for now).
 Our foreigners are here but they are in quarantine.
 It is definitely tough to be in the bubble.
 But we will start preparing from the coming week," the player spoke about his life in a bio-secure bubble.

-Khan heaped praise on his fellow centre-back partner Sandesh Jhingan and also lauded India's shot-stopper Gurpreet Singh Sandhu for being constant support behind the defence.
+Khan heaped praise on his centre-back partner Sandesh Jhingan and also lauded India's shot-stopper Gurpreet Singh Sandhu for being the pillars of support in defence.